Chicco rolls out some pretty impressive features with the Nextfit Zip. Is it worth the price?

 - Super safe, steel framed and exceeds all federal crash test regulations and

 - Comfortable for long trips and reclines in 9 positions

 - Inside material unzips and is machine washable

 - Heavy and a bit bulky for sedans

 - Inside material must be air dried

 Super safe, the Chicco Nextfit Zip is a great choice for a long-term convertible car seat.
 Rear-facing from 5 -40 lbs., and forward-facing from 22-65 lbs., with adjustable harness and headrest, it will comfortably see your baby all the way to school age.
 It is the perfect car seat for the installation-challenged parent and has cool features such as the nine recline positions.
-The zip feature for easy cleaning sounds amazing, but it’s not really worth the extra $25.
+The zip feature for easy cleaning sounds amazing, but it’s not really worth the extra money.
 Our suggestion, go with the Nextfit CX.